Cumming, Georgia: Modern history

-1912 racial conflict
+1912 racial conflict of Cumming

 In 1912, Governor Joseph M. Brown sent four companies of state militia to Cumming to prevent riots after two reported attacks of young white women, allegedly by black men.
 A suspect in the second assault, in which the victim was also raped and later died, was dragged from the Cumming county jail and lynched.
 The governor then declared martial law, but the effort did little to stop a month-long barrage of attacks by night riders on the black citizens.
 This led to the banishment of blacks, and the city had virtually no black population.

 Racial tensions were strained again in 1987 when a group of black people were assaulted while camping at a park on Lake Lanier.
 This was widely reported by local newspapers and in Atlanta.
-As a result of this a local businessman decided to hold a "Peace March" the following week.
+As a result of this, a local businessman decided to hold a "Peace March" the following week.
 Civil rights leader Reverend Hosea Williams joined the local businessman in a march along Bethelview and Castleberry Road in south Forsyth County into the City of Cumming where they were assaulted by whites.
 The marchers retreated and vowed to return.
 During the following "Brotherhood March" on January 24, 1987, another racially mixed group returned to Forsyth County to complete the march the previous group had been unable to finish.
 March organizers estimated the number at 20,000, while police estimates ran from 12,000 to 14,000.
 Hosea Williams and former senator Gary Hart were in the demonstration.
 A group of the National Guard kept the opposition of about 1,000 in check.
 Oprah Winfrey featured Cumming and Forsyth County on her The Oprah Winfrey Show.
 She formed a town hall meeting where one audience member said:

 However, most of the audience members agreed that Forsyth County should integrate.
-Rev. Hosea Williams was excluded from Oprah's show and arrested for trespassing.
+Williams was excluded from Oprah's show and arrested for trespassing.

 City growth

 Today, the city is experiencing new growth and bears little resemblance to the small rural town it was mere decades ago.
 The completion of Georgia 400 has helped turn Cumming into a commuter town for metropolitan Atlanta.
 The city holds the Cumming Country Fair & Festival every October.
 The Sawnee Mountain Preserve provides views of the city from the top of Sawnee Mountain.
 In 1956, Buford Dam, along the Chattahoochee River, started operating.
 The reservoir that it created is called Lake Lanier.
 The lake, a popular spot for boaters, has generated income from tourists for Cumming as well as provides a source of drinking water.
-However, because of rapid growth of the Atlanta area, drought, and mishandling of a stream gauge, Lake Lanier has seen record-low water levels.
-Moreover, the lake is involved in a longstanding lawsuit between Georgia, Alabama, and Florida.
-Because of a recent ruling, the city of Cumming may not be able to draw water from the lake.
-However, the city is looking into different sources of water such as wells and various creeks.